How to Apply

 Application materials may be submitted to the following address.
 The Simmons mailing address is the same for the entire University.
 Please specify in the first line of the address whether you are applying for the master's or doctoral program.

 Required Academic Records

 In the U.S., academic records or mark sheets are called "transcripts" (this is the term used throughout this Web site).
 All applicants who have studied abroad must submit official (signed in original ink and stamped with a seal) academic records for study completed at all universities (including schools where no degree or certificate was earned by the student).
 English translations and U.S. equivalencies of all transcripts are required.
-Please submit your transcript(s) to an organization that is a member of the National Association of Credential Evaluation Services (NACES).
+Please submit your transcript(s) to an organization that is a member of the National Association of Credential Evaluation Services (NACES) such as WES or SpanTran.
 Notarized translations are not acceptable.
 Photocopies or facsimiles are not acceptable.

 A "college" abroad usually means a secondary institution whereas in the U.S., a college is an institution providing higher education.
 A college can be part of a larger university or represent a singular institution such as Simmons University.
 Academic records from overseas colleges, which are actually secondary schools (high schools in the U.S.), are not required as part of the application process.
 Courses taken at the secondary level do not fulfill the prerequisite requirements for application and admission to a graduate program.
 A baccalaureate in the U.S. is a first university degree.
 Many overseas systems award baccalaureates which represent the completion of secondary education or a year beyond.